Deep Learning in steganography and steganalysis from 2015 to 2018: Steganography by deep-learning

-That said, the mathematical formalization of the steganography / steganalysis problem by game theory is difficult and often far from practical reality.
+That said, the mathematical formalization of the steganography / steganalysis problem by game theory is difficult and often far from practical in reality.
 Another way to determine a Nash equilibrium is to ``simulate'' the game.
-From a practical point of view, Alice plays the entire game alone, meaning that she does not interact with Bob or Eve to build his embedding algorithm.
-The idea is that she uses 3 algorithms (2 algorithms in a simplified version) that we name {\it agents}.
-Each of those agents will play the role of Alice, Bob \footnote{Bob is deleted in the simplified version.} and Eve, and each agent runs at Alice's home.
-Let us note these three algorithm running at Alice's home: {\it Alice-agent}, {\it Bob-agent}, and {\it Eve-agent}.
-Alice-agent's role is to embed a message into an image so that the resulting stego image is undetectable by Eve-agent, and so Bob-agent can extract the message.
+From a practical point of view, Alice plays the entire game alone, meaning that she does not interact with Bob or Eve to build her embedding algorithm.
+The idea is that she uses 3 algorithms (2 algorithms in the simplified version) that we name {\it agents}.
+Each of these agents will play the role of Alice, Bob \footnote{Bob is deleted in the simplified version.} and Eve, and each agent runs at Alice's home.
+Let us note these three algorithms running at Alice's home: {\it Agent-Alice}, {\it Agent-Bob}, and {\it Agent-Eve}.
+With these notations, we thus make a distinction with the Human users: Alice (sender), Bob (receiver), and Eve (warden), and it allows us to highlight the fact that the three agents are executed from Alice's side.
+So, Agent-Alice's role is to embed a message into an image so that the resulting stego image is undetectable by Agent-Eve, and such that Agent-Bob can extract the message.

-Alice can launches the game that is to say the simulation, and the agents are `` fighting ''.
-Once the agents have reach a Nash's equilibrium, Alice stops the simulation and can now keep the Alice-agent which is her {\it strategic adaptive embedding} algorithm and can send the Bob-agent i.e the extraction algorithm (or any equivalent information) to Bob \footnote{Note that the exchange of any secret information between Alice and Bob, prior to the use of Alice-agent and Bob-agent, requires the use of another steganographic channel.
-Also note that this initial sending from Alice to Bob before been able to use Alice-agent and Bob-agent is equivalent to the classical the stego-key exchange problem.}.
-The secret communication between Alice and Bob is now possible through the use of the Alice-agent algorithm for the embedding and the Bob-agent algorithm for the extraction.
+Alice can launch the game, that is to say the simulation, and the agents are ``fighting''~\footnote{The reader should be aware that from a game theory point of view there are only two teams that are competing (Agent-Alice plus Agent-Bob from one side, and Agent-Eve from the other side) in a zero-sum game.}.
+Once the agents have reached a Nash's equilibrium, Alice stops the simulation and can now keep Agent-Alice, which is her {\it strategic adaptive embedding} algorithm, and can send Agent-Bob i.e the extraction algorithm (or any equivalent information) to Bob \footnote{Note that the exchange of any secret information between Alice and Bob, prior to the use of Agent-Alice and Agent-Bob, requires the use of another steganographic channel.
+Also note that this initial sending from Alice to Bob before been able to use Agent-Alice and Agent-Bob is equivalent to the classical stego-key exchange problem.}.
+The secret communication between Alice and Bob is now possible through the use of the Agent-Alice algorithm for embedding and Agent-Bob algorithm for the extraction.